markusju/mod_mptcp/README.md

 ## Using the Module
 The module sets an Apache Environment variable, which can easily be read by many scripting languages.

+Below we show an example for a simple PHP script:
 ```
 <?php
 if ($_SERVER['MPTCP_ENABLED']) {